IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 	- steal something from a warehouse while ppl are gone during the tide? but workers r on strike
 - Do a job for Konrad
 - Merriwink gives Toby a challenge to allow him to join the thieves guild
-	- reward: toby's first magic weapon? assassin's creed hidden knife glove, they never fit Merriwink anyways
 - Avizallo - the bad guys should lead here by the end of the Kevara introduction arc
 	- should clearly establish what Nexida is
 	- should establish Coriolis
-- attend a fancy theater show
 - catch an escaped criminal (Coriolis?)
-- desert tomb raiding, helping Nidalia find out abt her creation
-    - give the party a reason to find nidalia / ask her stuff > hook into this adventure
-    - Created by Freyot (Fistandia’s friend)? or Fistandia herself to guard some extradimensional space?
-    - designing dungeons with cool mechanics (see resources)
 - desert dragon tomb / grave / temple thing for dungeon crawl - use on the way to apostasy
 - Kallista gets recaptured by the tieflings, do a court trial encounter
 - Something brings them to the Mirwood, do class revolution
 - exploring the corpse of a sky whale
 - Anime con with Rulla
-- Court intrigue at the court of birds
 - Labyrinth crawl, find the treasure guarded by the automata
     - artificial intelligences, labyrinths + minotaur (Borges)

 - language barriers for lumdas to use tongues
+- desert tomb raiding, helping Nidalia find out abt her creation
+    - give the party a reason to find nidalia / ask her stuff > hook into this adventure
+    - Created by Freyot (Fistandia’s friend)? or Fistandia herself to guard some extradimensional space?
+    - designing dungeons with cool mechanics (see resources)